Curie: Policy-based Secure Data Exchange: Deployment of Curie

-{ { }} A member computes the parameters of the algorithm using sum of other members local statistics with Equation~\ref{eq:pooled-dose}.
-The local statistics includes $m \times m$ constant matrices where $m$ is the number inputs (independent of number of patient samples).
-Using this observation, a party computes the global coefficients as follows:
+In Equation~\ref{eq:pooled-dose}, a member computes model coefficients using the sum of other members local statistics.
+The local statistics includes $m \times m$ constant matrices where $m$ is the number inputs (independent of number of dataset size).
+Using this observation, a party computes the coefficients of the negotiated dataset: